Job-Heersink/demolition/README.md

 - Genetic algorithm : this button will run 10 generation of the genetic algorithm to see what is happening we advise you to open the Blender console.
-- Genetic Round : this button will run a single generation of the genetic algorithm  to see what is happening we advise you to open the Blender console.
+- Genetic Round : this button will run a single generation of the genetic algorithm.  to see what is happening we advise you to open the Blender console.
 - Run best model : this button will compute the simulation of the best model in the current generation and thereafter start the simulation. _Note that_ _nothing will happen if you haven't executed at least one genetic round yet._
-- Stop : this will freeze the simulation at the current point in time.
+- Stop : this will stop the simulation and show the evaluation score in the terminal window.
 Pressing the 'Run best model' button again will continue the simulation.